carvillarroel/Genetics/Pipeline for genetic analysis from multisample VCF.md

 head onlyeub_ldfilter.prune.in
 ```

 Now we use this file to retain these positions from the vcf with vcftools.
-However we need to change the underscore character that is located prior to the SNP position to a tab character.
+However we need to change the underscore character that is located prior to the SNP position to a tab character
 For example: CBS12357_Chr12_polished_838562 --> CBS12357_Chr12_polished 838562

 ```bash